rmsk2/rustpwman/README.md

 config file.
 Alternatively the password can be obfuscated via the `rustpwman cfg` command.
 It has to be noted that this system of obfuscation only stops the most casual of attackers.

 As any WebDAV share can be mounted in such a way that it appears as a local drive I am not a 100% sure whether this feature is worth the additional about 50 dependencies but it demonstrates that my abstraction of the storage backend is viable.

+Additional note: Under Linux you have to install the package `libssl-dev` when compiling with this feature as the TLS implementation of the `reqwest` library seems to depend on it being present.

 # Rustpwman under Windows